TL;DR (Quick-Answer Box)

 - Preheat the oven to 400°F (200°C).

-- If using the garlic, use a large boning knife to cut twenty 1-inch- (2.5-cm-) wide incisions up and down the leg of lamb and all the way to the bone, spacing the cuts 1 to 2 inches (2.5 cm to 5 cm) apart.
+- If using the optional 20 garlic cloves, use a large boning knife to cut twenty 1-inch- (2.5-cm-) wide incisions up and down the leg of lamb and all the way to the bone, spacing the cuts 1 to 2 inches (2.5 cm to 5 cm) apart.
 Stuff approximately one clove’s worth of minced garlic in 10 of the incisions and one whole garlic clove in the remaining 10 incisions, being sure to alternate between minced and whole garlic across the entire leg of lamb.

 ☞ TESTER TIP: If your leg of lamb has a large flap of flesh and skin attached at the bottom, fold it over to the ball in the joint of the leg, making it look like a uniform piece of meat.
 Tie the flap in place with butcher twine.
 (In other words, pull the butt flap over the hip meat and tie it in place.)